rocket-pool/docs.rocketpool.net/docs/guides/node/grafana.md

 ::::: tab Hybrid

-Hybrid Mode works similar to Docker mode, the only difference is that you must add flags to your clients to enable metrics yourself, as smartnode cannot do it for you.
+Hybrid Mode works similar to Docker Mode; the only difference is that you must manually add the proper command-line flags for enabling metrics to your Execution and Consensus Client service definition.

 First, we will update your Execution Client.
-Open the systemd unit file you created when you installed your Execution Client and make sure it has the correct flags, based on which client you are running.
+Open the `systemd` unit file you created when you installed your Execution Client and make sure it has the correct flags, based on which client you are running:

 ^^^^^^ nestedTabs
 ::::nestedTab Geth